Last updated on October 13th, 2025 at 10:21 pm

 Throughout my leadership journey, I have embraced my role as an influencer.
 Maybe it came naturally for me, but it is important for every leader.

-You see, influencing is about so many important things.
-For example:
+You see, influencing is about so many important things, such as:

 But ultimately, I like to think that influencing is about: